huijunchen9260/dmenufm/README.md

 Now this script are able to extract compression file by choosing it in dmenufm.

 Feel free to modify this opener to suit your need.

+## Note

+If you hate GUIarrowy world like me, based on `man dmenu`, you can

+- `Ctrl-n` to go up,
+- `Ctrl-p` to go down,
+- `Ctrl-y` to paste from primary X selection
+	- Everything your "are selecting" can be paste into dmenu by this hot key.
+- `Meta-h` to go up,
+- `Meta-l` to go down,
+- `Meta-k` to go one page up,
+- `Meta-j`  to go one page down,

+where `Meta` is also called `Alt`.

 ## TODO